Welcome

 • Employment Income: This includes salary, wages, bonuses, and certain benefits-in-kind received from employment.
 Tax on employment income is often deducted at source through the Pay As You Earn (PAYE) system.

-• Property Income: Income derived from land and property, most commonly rental income from letting out property.
+• Property Income: Income derived from land and property, most commonly rental income from letting out property (UK property and, for UK residents, overseas property).

-• Savings Income: Primarily interest received from bank and building society accounts, and other investments like bonds.
+• Savings Income: Primarily interest received from bank and building society accounts, and other interest-bearing investments.

 • Dividend Income: Income received by shareholders from distributions made by companies out of their profits.

-• Miscellaneous Income: A catch-all category for income not falling neatly into the others, such as certain social security benefits.
+• Miscellaneous Income: A catch-all category for income not falling neatly into the others, such as certain social security benefits, casual profits and some intellectual property receipts.

 Identifying the correct category for a particular source of income is important because different rules, allowances (like the Personal Savings Allowance or Dividend Allowance), and sometimes tax rates apply to each category.